 Australia to pour A$300m into hydrogen projects

-[MELBOURNE] The Australian government on Monday set aside A$300 million (S$271.9 million) to jumpstart hydrogen projects with the help of low-cost financing as the country aims to build the industry by 2030, the country's energy minister said on Monday.
+THE Australian government on Monday set aside A$300 million (S$273 million) to jumpstart hydrogen projects with the help of low-cost financing as the country aims to build the industry by 2030, the country's energy minister said on Monday.

 The hydrogen push marks one of the few areas where the conservative government's ambitions align with renewable energy advocates, who fear the government's support of coal and gas is thwarting efforts to cut carbon emissions.

-"Importantly, if we can get hydrogen produced at under A$2 a kilogramme, it will be able to play a role in our domestic energy mix to bring down energy prices and keep the lights on," Mr Taylor said in a statement.

-As of 2018, it cost between roughly A$5 and A$7 per kilogramme to produce hydrogen, depending on the technology used, according to the National Hydrogen Roadmap released last year.
+As at 2018, it costs between A$5 and A$7 per kilogram to produce hydrogen, depending on the technology used, according to the National Hydrogen Roadmap released last year.
 The roadmap said production costs would have to come down to between A$2 and A$3 to be competitive with other energy sources.

 The Advancing Hydrogen Fund will be run and paid for by the government's Clean Energy Finance Corporation (CEFC) and will focus on projects that demonstrate the technical and commercial viability of producing hydrogen at large scale.